- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Improper Use of the Vacuum: Incorrect placement of the vacuum device, improper cup selection, or poor positioning increases the risk of injuries.

-- Failure to Recognize Complications: Delays in recognizing signs of fetal distress or complications, such as bleeding disorders or severe swelling, can worsen the baby’s injuries.
+- Failure to Recognize Complications: Delays in recognizing signs of distress or complications, such as bleeding disorders or severe swelling, can worsen the baby’s injuries.

 Establishing Negligence